ErickTgit/Front-End-Development/README.md

   * Set up React Router for multi-page navigation, creating routes and links between pages
   * Review React concepts from previous weeks, with extra focus on complex components or state management as needed
   * **(FINAL Project)** Build a portfolio site using React, with pages for About Me, Projects, Contact, and any other necessary sections.
 Incorporate React Router for navigation and some interactive features.

----

-I will update this `README.md` file every week with insights and progress.
-Follow along to see how I grow my skills in front-end development!